ismisepaul/ismisepaul.github.io/docs/_posts/2022-11-04-docker-on-mac-through-multipass.md

 docker-compose up -d
 ```

-Set up two SSH local forwards from you mac to the VM
+Set up two SSH local forwards from your Mac to the VM

 ```bash
 # For the Dependency Track UI